Is your company name available?

 The rules on names being too similar were changed in October 2009 so when searching for a new name you may see lots of similarly named companies already in existence.
 These companies will most likely have been registered before the rules became stricter on how similar names can be.

-Check the availability of a company name now - company name search or call us an we will check the name for you.
+Check the availability of a company name now using this search box.

 Please note Companies House processing times are an estimate only and not guaranteed.

 Simple Formations is a trading name of Small Firms Services Limited.
 We have been trading since 1998 and are one of the UK's longest standing Company Formation Agents

 We accept card payment by American Express, Mastercard and Visa